 Smart lighting can also have a security function, switching on to flood an area with light when motion is detected, or operated remotely via an app to welcome you home.

 Tip: Don't forget your garage door – use smart tech to monitor and control it from anywhere using your smartphone.

-One of the greatest Aussie traditions is a backyard barbie – and when guests are over, the pressure is on to not burn the steaks!
-Whether you’d call it cheating or clever cooking, there’s an app for that.
+We all love a backyard barbie – and when guests are over, the pressure is on to not burn the steaks!
+Whether you'd call it cheating or clever cooking, there's an app for that.
 The Matador smart meat thermometer is a little device with prongs, which you insert into the meat.
 The device connects to your smartphone and alerts you, via an app, when the roast or steak is cooked to your liking.
 Upgrading your barbecue?
-The Matador ‘Radiant Pro’ kettle has this feature built in, and will also regulate the temperature of the barbecue itself, so you can cook or slow cook without hands-on intervention.
+The Matador ‘Radiant Pro' kettle has this feature built in, and will also regulate the temperature of the barbecue itself, so you can cook or slow cook without hands-on intervention.

 Going forward, gardens are likely to lean heavily on automation and the internet of things (IoT).
 When the system senses your tomatoes need watering, it will decide how much they need and whether it should water, based on weather conditions.
 Products will monitor and educate us on what is happening in the yard – they'll tell you the roses need fungicide, find the product online and all you'll have to do is say ‘Okay' to have it shipped to your door.
 Anyone will be able to be a green thumb with artificial intelligence to guide the way.

 Check out our garden range for all of your gardening needs!

 Photo credit: GAP Photos/Elke Borkowski, TI Media, Brigid Arnott.